Security at Vehla

 Vehla pulls your key from Keychain, opens an HTTPS connection directly to the provider, streams your prompt up, streams the response down.
 We do not see the prompt or the response.
 The provider does - and is bound by their own privacy policy.

-Path C — Ollama
+Path C - Local API server

 Update integrity